Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 first putting the beetroot cutlet patty to the breadcrumbs then roll it in breadcrumbs to coat it nicely for making bengali vegetable chop or vegetable chops recipe

-• Then place the beetroot cutlets in the freezer for 10-15 mins to get the awesome crunch.
+• Then place the cutlets in the freezer for 10-15 mins to get more crunch.

 bengali beetroot cutlet or veg chop is ready, keep it in the freezer for getting extra crunch

-• After 10-15 mins, place a pan on medium heat, let the pan gets hot, add refined oil to the pan and make it hot.
+• Place a pan on medium heat, once the pan is hot, add refined oil/ vegetable to the pan.

 deep frying vegetable chop or chops in the oil to get the crunchy vegetable chop recipe bengali style or vegetable chop oriya recipe